NinerBull/AccWideUILayoutSelection/README.md

 ![Info Img](https://cdn-wow.mmoui.com/preview/pvw76258.jpg)

 ## About
-This addon helps keep your Base UI consistent across all of your characters on your account by synchronizing variables that are normally character specific.
+This addon helps to keep your Base UI consistent across all of your characters by synchronizing variables that are normally character specific to all of your characters on your account.

 By default, all of the settings below are synchronized, and you can disable any that you'd rather keep character specific:

-* Chosen Edit Mode Layout
+* Chosen Edit Mode Layout (Can also be disabled per spec)
 * Visible Action Bars
 * Nameplate Settings
 * Party/Raid Frame Settings
 * Arena Frame Settings
-* Block Guild/Trade/Channel Invite Settings
 * Spell Overlay Settings
 * Auto Loot Settings
 * Action Targeting Settings
+* Block Guild/Trade/Channel Invite Settings
 * Chat Window/Channel Settings
-* Bonus: Block General/LocalDefense/Trade/Services Chat Channels
+* Bonus: Block General/Trade/Services/LocalDefense Chat Channels

 ## Compatibility
-* **The War Within** - 11.0.5
+* **The War Within** - 11.0.5 & 11.0.7
-* **Cataclysm Classic** - 4.4.0 & 4.4.1
+* **Cataclysm Classic** - 4.4.1
-* **Classic Era** - 1.15.4
+* **Classic Era** - 1.15.5

 ## Installation
 Download the latest version from one of the places below, and unzip it in your `<warcraft>\<_version_>\Interface\Addons` folder if installing manually.